Colin-Fredericks/hx-js/README.md

 </script>
 ```

-This will auto-generate a table of contents from all visible h3 and h4 elements on your page, and drop it in the top-right-hand corner of the page.
+This will auto-generate a hyperlinked table of contents from all visible h3 and h4 elements on your page, and drop it in the top-right-hand corner of the page.

 Don't use this on pages where a video is the first thing.
 It will overlap and look ugly.

 ### Forum Tricks

-(docs coming)
+(coming)

 ### Intro.js walkthroughs